jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 npm install mongoose
 ```

-To connect to MongoDB we can establish connection in `src/index.js` by adding this code:
+To connect to MongoDB we can establish a connection in `src/index.js` by adding this code:

 {% highlight javascript %}
 import mongoose from 'mongoose';